Morena district

 Morena district (/hi/) is one of the 53 districts of the central Indian state of Madhya Pradesh, located in the Chambal division.
+The district headquarters is Morena.

 Geography

 Morena is located at 26.5°N 78.0°E. It has an average elevation of 177 metres (580 feet).
 Its major rivers include the Chambal, Kwari, Asan, and Sank.

 Divisions

 Morena district comprises four sub-divisions: Morena, Ambah, Joura and Sabalgarh.
-Morena sub-division comprises a lone tehsil and a lone block: Morena.
+Morena sub-division comprises a lone tehsil and a lone block: Morena and Banmore.

 Ambah sub-division comprises two tehsils and blocks: Ambah and Porsa.
 Joura sub-division comprises Joura tehsil, which is further divided into two blocks: Joura and Pahargarh.
 Sabalgarh sub-division has two tehsils and blocks: Sabalgarh and Kailaras.

 Government

 The district has six Vidhan Sabha constituencies: Sabalgarh, Joura, Sumawali, Morena, Dimani and Ambah.
 All of these are part of Morena Lok Sabha constituency.
 All Assemblies are part of Morena Lok Sabha constituency.

 Shivmangal Singh Tomar was elected to the Lok Sabha, the lower house of the Parliament of India from Morena, Madhya Pradesh in the 2024 Indian general election as member of the Bharatiya Janata Party.